Serge Becker

-Serge Becker (born in Paris) is a Swiss creative director, nightlife and hospitality designer and impresario.
-He is known for his irreverent approach to design, adventurous programming of venues, and a multicultural audience.
-Becker is part of a second wave of New York City restaurateurs, who incorporated nightlife and theatrical elements into their design-driven venues.
-A tightly curated guest list, staff casting, styling, and expert music selection were essential elements to this generation of hospitality operators, in addition to the traditional culinary focus.
-Becker, in particular, is known for using vernacular design references and transforming previously "undesirable spaces and locations" with a Cinderella effect.
-Becker was dubbed a "Cultural Engineer" by André Balazs in the New York Times for his innovative creations and prescient timing.
+Serge Becker (born 1961 in Paris) is a Swiss creative director, nightlife and hospitality designer, and impresario.
+He is part of a second wave of New York City restaurateurs who incorporated nightlife and theatrical elements into their venues.
+André Balazs described Becker as a "Cultural Engineer" in the New York Times.

 Biography

-Born in Paris in 1961 and raised in Zürich from age 8.
-Serge Becker is the son of Ruth Becker, a Swiss Theatre and TV administrator, and a Vietnamese Father.
+Becker was born in Paris in 1961 and raised in Zürich from age 8.
+He is the son of Ruth Becker, a Swiss theater and television administrator, and a Vietnamese father.
 He studied graphic design at Kunstgewerbeschule Zürich from 1977 to 1982.

-While studying, he worked at night as a DJ at popular local clubs.
-Together with photographer Pietro Mattioli he selected records at one of Zürich's early punk evenings, documented in the book 1977.
-In the early 80's he started to book early New York City rap performers like Kurtis Blow, Davey D, and Grandmaster DST to help introduce this burgeoning culture to Switzerland.
+While studying, he worked nights as a DJ at local clubs.
+With photographer Pietro Mattioli, he selected records at one of Zürich's early punk evenings, documented in the book 1977.
+In the early 1980s he began booking New York City rap performers including Kurtis Blow, Davey D, and Grandmaster DST for Swiss audiences.

-Inspired by that raw energy, he moved to New York City in 1982, where he started a 3-year stint as art director at the art nightclub AREA.
-This led to a 15-year-long creative partnership with AREA co-founder Eric Goode.
-Together they designed and operated seminal New York City clubs and restaurants, directed music videos, and produced art and photography.
+Becker moved to New York City in 1982 and became art director at the nightclub AREA, a position he held for three years.
+This led to a 15-year creative partnership with AREA co-founder Eric Goode.
+Together, they designed and operated New York City clubs and restaurants, directed music videos, and produced art and photography.

 In 1998, Becker joined George C. Wolfe, Josh Pickard, and Paul Salmon to open Joe's Pub at The Public Theater.
-The same year, he started the multi-disciplinary design firm Can Resources with architect Derek Sanders and creative director Lisa Ano.
-The office designed multiple commercial and residential project,s including the beloved Flower Box Building in the East Village.
+The same year, he started the design firm Can Resources with architect Derek Sanders and creative director Lisa Ano.
+The firm designed commercial and residential projects, including the Flower Box Building in the East Village.

-In 2000, Ano and Becker also launched the critically acclaimed cult magazine List, a publication presenting all content in list format.
-It was an instant hit, but the magazine and Can Resources both fell victim to the dot-com bubble crash and 9/11.
+In 2000, Ano and Becker launched List, a magazine presenting all content in list format.
+Both the magazine and Can Resources closed after the dot-com bubble crash and 9/11.